 Why Look for Blogger Alternatives?

-Switching to a Blogger alternative opens the door to superior flexibility, durability, and growth potential for your blog.
+Switching to a Blogger alternative create pathways to superior flexibility, durability, and growth potential for your blog.

 What reasons make users leave Blogger?